 • Funding and/or fundraising collaboration

-• Serve as program host, providing online or in-person gathering space
+• When necessary, serve as program host, providing online or in-person gathering space

-• Lead recruitment of congregational teams from the target community
+• Participate in recruitment of congregational teams from the target community

 • Provide administrative support to the program